DHRI-Curriculum/Data-and-Ethics/lessons.md

 A small detour to discuss data formats.
 For accessibility, future-proofing, and preservation, keep your data in open, sustainable formats.
 A demonstration:

-1. Open [this file](https://raw.githubusercontent.com/DHRI-Curriculum/data-literacies/v2.0-di-edits/files/cats.csv) in a text editor (e.g. VS Code  <!--- what's the texteditor that ships with Mac and Windows? ---> ), and then in an app like Excel.
+1. Open [this file](https://raw.githubusercontent.com/DHRI-Curriculum/data-literacies/v2.0-di-edits/files/cats.csv) in a [text editor](https://github.com/DHRI-Curriculum/command-line/blob/v2.0-smorello-edits/sections/13-text-editors-ides.md) (e.g. VS Code, TextEdit (MacOs), NotePad (Windows) ), and then in an app like Excel.
 This is a CSV, an open, text-only, file format.
-2. Now do the same with [this one](https://github.com/DHRI-Curriculum/data-literacies/blob/v2.0-di-edits/files/cats.xlsx).
-This is a proprietary format!
+2. Now do the same with [this Excel file](https://github.com/DHRI-Curriculum/data-literacies/blob/v2.0-di-edits/files/cats.xlsx).
+Unlike the previous, this is a proprietary format!

 Sustainable formats are generally unencrypted, uncompressed, and follow an open standard.